/12 July 2021

 Nothing is more important than the safety of your employees, so it is important to make sure the correct protection is worn at all times.
 Keeping hydrated is a simple way to stay cool and keep up energy throughout the day.
 Your employees will appreciate your concern for their comfort, so make sure to promote hydration breaks and provide places to cool off to keep the momentum going.

 The correct uniform for a hot day takes some planning, so we’ve put together some products to help with this preparation:

 Making sure your employees’ workwear is suitable for the summer weather is paramount.
 Not only will the most suitable clothing promote a better working atmosphere but it will also show your staff that you are sympathetic to the heat they may have to endure and most importantly, will keep them safer.

-If you would like to purchase some summer appropriate uniform for your employees, browse our range of workwear and protection wear or call us 01772 662500 for advice on the most suitable products for your industry.
+If you would like to purchase some summer appropriate uniform for your employees, workwear UK and protective workwear or call us 01772 662500 for advice on the most suitable products for your industry.